|

 Antifreeze and ice-melting chemicals are dangerous.
 Both can be fatal if ingested, and ice-melting chemicals can burn your dog’s paws.

-If your dog won’t wear booties, use a warm cloth to wipe their paws when you return home.
+If your dog won’t wear booties, use a warm cloth and soft towel to wipe their paws when you return home.

-Another option, coat your dog’s paws with a paw balm like Musher’s Secret before you leave the house to protect his paws.
+Another option is to coat your dog’s paws with a paw balm like Musher’s Secret before you leave the house to protect his paws.

-Or you can brave walks in areas before snow removal.
+Or you can brave walks in snowy conditions in areas that haven’t been snowplowed yet.

 Be aware of frostbite